Pluto/Charon - Double Dwarf Planet

 the gases in a measurable manner which would allow chemists to determine just

 what those gases were.
-The atmosphere of Pluto it thin, but it probably consists
+The atmosphere of Pluto is thin, but it probably consists

 primarily of nitrogen with some carbon monoxide and methane.
 After New Horizons flew by Pluto, the estimate of the atmosphere was confirmed.
 Nitrogen, methane, and carbon monoxide make up the thin atmosphere.
 It is extremely

 tenuous, the surface pressure being only a few microbars.
 Pluto's atmosphere